Avascular Necrosis (AVN) of the Hip

 (*Female patients enter the extremely poor prognostic age group >10 years.)

 Why do younger patients have a better prognosis with hip AVN?

-Third, smaller children generate less force across the hip joint during the AVN process.
-Imagine a 5-year-old boy jumping off a bed versus a 15-year-old boy jumping off the bed as far as the amount of force that is experienced by the hip joint when their feet hit the floor; so size and episodes of high impact and force matter during the healing process of AVN of the hips.
-Fourth, in younger children, the avascular necrosis always heals.
+Lastly, the avascular necrosis always heals in younger children.
 The final shape of the hip joint can be variable, but the femoral head will heal in patients <13 years old for males and <10 years old for females.
-The same cannot be said for the preadolescent and adolescent patients.
-The femoral head usually mimics that of an adult in these age groups where the femoral head does not heal the avascular necrosis and joint degeneration, and destruction is the final outcome.
+The same cannot be said for preadolescent and adolescent patients.
+The femoral head usually mimics that of an adult in these age groups where the femoral head does not heal the avascular necrosis and joint degeneration, and the final outcome is destruction.